jmmurillo/fluentq/README.md

 ArrayListQ<MyClass> fluent4 = new ArrayListQ<>(iterator);
 ...
 ```
-or the static constructors when the mapping requires some more mapping effort, for example
+or the static constructors when the mapping requires some more effort, for example
 ```java
 byte[] array;
 int[][] array2D;